People Need Mentors

 Throughout his successful life and career, Caruso felt the tug to give back.
 Therefore, he envisioned a book championing the importance of mentoring.
 Moreover, he wanted to use his own life as a prime case.
 Unfortunately, he died before that vision became a reality.
 However, his partner John Crosby took up the challenge to share the message.
 Consequently, Crosby wrote Built To Help Each Other.
 Ultimately, the goal is to inspire others to achieve their own goals, as Caruso had.

-Crosby shares their cutting-edge systems of mentoring as developed by Caruso at the London School of Economics.
-He explains how these systems work, which not only include people as powerful mentors, but also multiple resources such as books, poems, speeches, videos, and art.
-He details Caruso’s involvement as an entrepreneur in starting FedEx, PECO, Verizon, Provco, and other start-ups as examples of how he worked and lived.
+Thanks to Caruso’s visionary work, Crosby shares the cutting-edge systems of mentoring as developed by Caruso at the London School of Economics.
+That is to say, he explains in practical terms how these mentoring systems transform the lives of young people.
+In addition, the Uncommon Individual Foundation stresses that mentors are powerful people.
+Further, Crosby points out the importance of multiple resources such as inspiring books, poems, speeches, videos, and works of art.
+He calls on Caruso’s involvement as an entrepreneur to drive home the point.
+After all, Caruso was involved in starting FedEx, PECO, Verizon, Provco, and other start-ups.
+In those examples, we see how he worked and lived.

-In telling Caruso’s story, Crosby shares his friend’s life with humor and personal memories of how they created the Uncommon Individual Foundation and implemented their innovative mentoring philosophy in over 200 organizations in the U.S. and globally.
-Most importantly, their life stories are beacons of light to encourage readers to find true value in mentoring to help themselves and others find success and happiness in their own lives.
+In telling Caruso’s story, Crosby shares his friend’s life with humor.
+He recalls personal memories of how they created the Uncommon Individual Foundation.
+And he goes on to recount how they implemented their innovative mentoring philosophy in over 200 organizations in the U.S. and globally.
+Most importantly, the life stories of those who were mentored are beacons of light to encourage readers.
+Through their stories, hopefully, young people will find true value in mentoring to help themselves and others find success and happiness in their own lives.